 The Offices of the County Governors receive information about possible deficiences in the health services from many sources (patients, relatives, employers, the police, the mass media).
 About 2000 cases per year are investigated to see whether there has been a breach of acts or regulations.
 This is called incident-related supervision.

 If deficiencies are identified, the Norwegian Board of Health Supervision can give an administrative reaction against the organization in the form of instructions to correct the situation, or an administrative reaction against health care personnel who have authorization.
 This can be a warning, withdrawal of the right to prescribe addictive drugs, or withdrawal of authorization.
-Each year about 50 health care personnel loose their authorization.
-Most of these are nurses.
 Each year between 50 and 100 health care personnel loose their authorization.
 The majority of these are doctors and nurses.
 More than half are due to drug abuse; other important reasons for loss of authorization are sexual abuse of a patient and behaviour incompatible with the profession.
 There are approximately 390,000 people with Norwegian authorization as health personnel (2010).

 Reports of events that have led to, or could have led to, serious injury to a patient